How to do a PEST analysis

 When it comes to PEST analysis, there are a lot of things to consider.
 Make the process easier with Lucidchart.

-Lucidchart is a diagramming solution that helps business leaders create powerful visuals for their teams and organizations.
-Use Lucidchart’s ready-made PEST template to get started on your analysis today.
+Lucidchart is an intelligent diagramming solution that helps businesses visualize their processes, people, and systems.
+Use Lucidchart’s ready-made business analysis and strategy templates to get started on your analysis today.
 Because Lucidchart is a cloud-based platform, you can work from multiple devices and easily share your documents with other contributors.